-Both Mr Cowen and the number one challenger, foreign affairs minister Micheal Martin, claim they have the support to take control.
+Both Mr Cowen and number one challenger, Foreign Affairs Minister Micheal Martin, claim they have the numbers to force a change.

-Mr Cowen secured the backing of transport minister Noel Dempsey, but two other senior Cabinet colleagues refused to declare their hand.
+The Taoiseach secured the backing of Transport Minister Noel Dempsey but two other senior Cabinet colleagues refused to declare their hand.

-Finance minister Brian Lenihan and tourism minister Mary Hanafin - both potential leadership candidates - are expected to reveal their voting intentions later.
+Finance Minister Brian Lenihan and Tourism Minister Mary Hanafin - both potential leadership candidates - will reveal their voting intentions on Tuesday.

-The Taoiseach said Fianna Fail was in a fight for public support and that he was the fighter it needed.
-He said: "I remain confident obviously of the outcome."
+Mr Cowen said Fianna Fail was in a fight for public support and that he was the fighter it needs.

 More than half the voting TDs declared their hand and although up to 20 would not discuss their intentions or did not return calls, Mr Cowen insisted he had the numbers.

-Mr Martin - the taoiseach's main challenger - claimed a change in leader would put fire in the belly of party workers and supporters.
-He said there had not been a "heave" in the traditional political sense but that senior party members wanted Mr Cowen to move aside.
+Mr Martin - the Taoiseach's main challenger - claimed a change in leader would put fire in the belly of party workers and supporters, saying there had not been a "heave" in the traditional political sense but that senior party members wanted Mr Cowen to move aside.

 "I have made my decision and I haven't sought support from others," Mr Martin said.
 "I would be aware of Cabinet ministers who would have similar views but it's for them to make their views known."